drghirlanda/alex/Docs/AlexManual.md

   `MaxResponses` column exists, but the value is empty for some stimuli, the `MaxResponses` value in `Parameters.csv` will be looked up.
   If `MaxResponses` is not set there, it is given a default value of 1.

+- **MaxInvalid** is the maximum number of *invalid* responses a subject is allowed to make in one trial.
+If you set this to 0 or 1, an invalid response terminates the trial (this is the default).

 - The next few parameters control the screen background color while the experiment is running and the color, font, and size of text used